-Stop confusing education with assimilation or conformity to the dominate culture logic of the present system and bring about conformity, or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world." -- Patrick Finn on Paulo Freire
+Stop confusing education with assimilation or conformity to the dominate culture

+"Education is never neutral, Paulo Freire informs us; it either colonizes or liberates.
+Education either functions as an instrument which is used to facilitate the integration of the younger generation into the logic of the present system and bring about conformity, or it becomes the practice of freedom, the means by which men and women deal critically and creatively with reality and discover how to participate in the transformation of their world." -- Patrick Finn on Paulo Freire